 The Board of Directors of the Company are responsible for setting the strategic direction of the Group and the governance of it.
-The day-to-day operations are entrusted to the Group Chief Executive Officer ("GCEO") and Group Chief Operating Officer ("GCOO") of the Group along with a team of senior executives who are responsible for the different functions and businesses of the Group.
+The day-to-day operations are entrusted to the Group Chief Executive Officer ("GCEO") and the Chief Executive Officer ("CEO") of OFI along with a team of senior executives who are responsible for the different functions and businesses of the Group.